mmazzarolo/mmazzarolo.com/content/blog/2020-10-24-adding-react-native-web/index.md

 ---
 date: "2020-10-24"
-title: "Adding React Native for Web to a React Native app"
+title: "Run your React Native app on the web with React Native for Web"
 tags: [react, react-native, web, programming]
 description: Adding React Native for Web to an existing React Native app
 ---